 Black hair with its many shapes and textures is celebrated with shout-outs to dreadlocks, blowouts, braids, puffs, twist-outs, kinks, frohawks, and more.
-I love that the message to girls to feel good about themselves and their heritage. [picture book, ages 4 and up]
+I love the message to girls to feel good about themselves and their heritage. [picture book, ages 4 and up]

 Cornrows by Camille Yarborough, illustrated by Carole Byard

 The history of cornrowed hair, a hairstyle called suku (basket in Yoruba), is explained by Great-Grammaw.
 It’s a story of love and African American pride told in song and story. [advanced picture book, ages 5 and up]

 Amazon describes Nappy Hair as “a lively, empowering story about Brenda’s knotted-up, twisted, nappy hair and how it got to be that way!
 Told in the African-American “call and response” tradition, this story leaps off the page, along with vibrant illustrations by Joe Cepeda.” [picture book, ages 3 and up]

 Furqan’s First Flat Top by Robert Liu-Trujillo

 Celebrate the love between father and son, reassurance, imagination, and of course a “flat-top” with this bilingual children’s book that gives kids a sense of cultural pride.
 Furqan Moreno wakes up and decides he’s ready for his first haircut; a flat top!
 But as the time grows closer to his actual haircut, he has misgivings.
 His dad reassures him all through the process and Furqan ends up with a really cool haircut that he loves. [picture book, ages 4 and up]